boomcamp/django-restframework/README.md

 You can write a Swagger spec for your API manually, or have it generated automatically from annotations in your source code.
 Check swagger.io/open-source-integrations for a list of tools that let you generate Swagger from code.

 [swagger.io](https://swagger.io/docs/specification/2-0/what-is-swagger/).

-### Rest swagger integration.

-In this tutorial we are going to demonstrate it using [django-rest-swagger](https://django-rest-swagger.readthedocs.io/en/latest/) for documentation.

 1. Install rest swagger.